-When do the audit exemption changes take effect?
+When did the last audit exemption change take effect?

-The audit exemption thresholds change in April 2025.
-That means they will first be applied to companies for the financial year 2025-2026.
-In other words, affected companies will still need a final statutory audit for the financial year 2024-2025.
-Then they will be reclassified as a small company, probably not needing an audit.
+The audit exemption thresholds last changed back in April 2025.
+That means they were applied to companies for the financial year 2025-2026.
+In other words, affected companies still need a final statutory audit for the financial year 2024-2025.
+After that they are reclassified as a small company, probably not needing an audit.

-Will all reclassified companies get an audit exemption?
+Do all small companies get an audit exemption?

-Most, but not all, of the newly classified small companies will get an audit exemption.
+Most, but not all, small companies falling under the thresholds get an audit exemption.

 Certain types of business are also required to have an audit, regardless of size.
 You can find out more in our article Statutory audit: does my limited company need one?